 THE VISIT.
 This theatrical documentary provides a glimpse of Booker T. Washington’s historic 1910 visit to Tuscaloosa’s First African Baptist Church.
 It was the city’s largest gathering of black and white citizens at that time.
 The Church went to become a central meeting location during the Civil Rights Movement.
 The performance is adapted from reports in The Tuscaloosa Times-Gazette and the research of Hilary Green at the University of Alabama.

-SAVING GRACE (in postproduction) is a documentary by Malcolm Cammeron (my son).
+SAVING GRACE is a documentary by Malcolm Cammeron (my son).
 I served as the project’s production advisor.
 The film is a glimpse into the life of Chari Bostick and her efforts to promote and preserve African American history in Gadsden, Alabama.
 Bostick started the Grace Heritage Foundation and has devoted her time to reclaiming an historic black cemetery in the southern Appalachian city.
-Southern Hills Cemetery, also known as Sixth Street Cemetery, began in 1826 as a burial ground for slaves.
-Bostick is also the director and curator for the Grace Heritage African American Museum, housed in the East Gadsden Community Center.
 The documentary project was supported by the University of Virginia’s Religion, Race & Democracy Lab.
 Malcolm is a Ph.D. candidate at the University of Virginia in the Corcoran Department of History